 in Ottawa with its line of Camino

-in Guelph Ontario, which is also coffee Roaster.
+in Guelph Ontario, which is also a coffee roaster.